FSO-PRICES/LIK-Preiserfassung/preiserfasser/preiserfasser-electron-win/README.md

 ## ~~Creating the installer~~

 ~~The installer includes an auto-update mechanism using `electron-winstaller`.
-Releases and updates are hosted on github repo `lambda-it\bfs-lik-releases`.~~
+Releases and updates are hosted on github repo `lambda-it\lik-studio`.~~